Lilli Lehmann: Later career

-She was also a noted voice teacher.
-Among her pupils were the famous sopranos Geraldine Farrar, Viorica Ursuleac, Edytha Fleischer, Olive Fremstad; the mezzo-sopranos Lula Mysz-Gmeiner and Marion Telva; and the contralto and composer Florence Wickham.
+Lehmann was also a noted voice teacher who taught privately and on the faculty of the Mozarteum University Salzburg (MUS); notably founding the Mozarteum's International Summer Academy in 1916.
+The academy's curriculum concentrated on voice lessons at first but it was extended later to include a wide variety of musical instruction.
+Among her pupils were the famous sopranos Geraldine Farrar, Olive Fremstad, Viorica Ursuleac, Edytha Fleischer; tenors Rudolf Laubenthal, and Walter Kirchhoff; the mezzo-sopranos Lula Mysz-Gmeiner and Marion Telva; and contraltos Res Fischer and Florence Wickham.
 Longtime Juilliard School professor of voice Lucia Dunham, who trained many other famous singers, was also one of her pupils.

-Lehmann founded the International Summer Academy at the Mozarteum in Salzburg in 1916.
-The academy's curriculum concentrated on voice lessons at first but it was extended later to include a wide variety of musical instruction.

-The Lilli Lehmann Medal is awarded by the Mozarteum in her honour.
+In 1928 the Government of Austria bestowed upon her the title of professor on her 80th birthday in a ceremony presided over by Austria's president Michael Hainisch.

+Lehmann never retired from teaching and continued to sing well up until the very end of her life.
 Her voice can be heard on CD reissues of the recordings which she made prior to World War I. Although past her peak as an operatic singer when she made these records, they still impress.
+These include recording made with Odeon Records in Berlin in 1906–1907; some of which are duets with her niece, the soprano Hedwig Helbig.
+In 1913 she published an autobiography, Mein Weg.
+In her late teaching career she compiled and edited a collection of arias and duets by Mozart which was published.